lilynolan/Assessment-2/index.md

 ### Design concept 2 ###
 My second idea was an alarmed cookie jar to stop people stealing your snacks.
+I felt that this would be useful whilst in isolation to stop people from having too many cookies by shaming them.
+The cookie jar could say sarcastic things when opened such as "Do you really need that?" and "Wow that's 3 today."
+Basically everything your mother would say if she was around.

 ### Final design concept ###
-*This more fully developed concept should include consideration of the interaction scheme, technical functionality, fabrication approach, materials to be used, and aesthetic.*
+My final design concept is to make a puzzle box that contains sweets.
+Following on from my second design concept, this design will protect your snacks from others in a fun and entertaining way.
+With an alarm that goes off if the box is opened without solving the problem and a puzzle/ passcode to keep people away from your treats.

 ### Interaction flowchart ###